Camino Sanabrés, Puebla de Sanabria to Lubián, Day Six, 27.84 Kilometers (17.3 Miles)

 Here is how the mountain road looked as we set off on the N-525 for the climb.
 As you can see, we were forced to walk on the shoulder as the trucks zoomed by with their backsplash.
 Not an ideal situation on the Camino Sanabrés from Puebla de Sanabria to Lubián.

 The detour sign was in three languages, and it clearly indicated that we were required to stay straight on the N-525.
-You can see this first detour on my Google Map, where the orange route first begins.
+You can safely ignore this detour if the sign is still there!

-However, Miguel and I, who had both studied the route, knew that the official Camino lane takes a big loop from here that is longer than staying on the N-525, (as you can see on the orange route on the Google map).
+However, Miguel and I, who had both studied the route, knew that the orange route takes a big loop that is longer than staying on the N-525, (as you can see on the orange route on the Google map).
 We could actually see ahead and how the Camino went up and over on the wide loop on the way to the top.
 Because it was now raining so hard we chose to continue on the N-525.

 So we trudged onward, staying on the N-525.
 Sometimes a pilgrim must take the way that makes the most sense, I guess.
 If I had been alone, most likely I would have taken the more scenic route, even in the rain.
 There was no reason to push my personal agenda.

-About 1/3 kilometer later, when the viaduct of the N-525, called the Viaducto de los Tornos (delineated by the blue railings), comes together with the A-52 motorway above it, on a parallel path, you come to the fourth opportunity to join the Camino official route.
+When the viaduct of the N-525, called the Viaducto de los Tornos (delineated by the blue railings), comes together with the A-52 motorway above it, on a parallel path, you come to the final opportunity to join the orange route.
 There is now a dirt lane, off to your right that takes you to the looping Camino way.

-On the N-525, this turn is just before highway kilometer marker 100, and just before the beginning of the viaduct, at about 18.2 kilometers into our day when we passed by it.
+On the N-525, this turn is just before highway kilometer marker 100, and just before the beginning of the viaduct, at about 6.1 kilometers frim Requejo when we passed by it.
 Once again, because it was raining so hard we chose to continue on the N-525.
-We could have turned right here and onto the dirt road to join the official route, and get off the highway.
+We could have turned right here and onto the dirt road to join the orange route, and get off the highway.

 Here in the photo below, is a look back at the two highways, paralleling one another.
 Both viaducts are engineering feats onto themselves!